-- A. Underground tanks shall be anchored to prevent flotation, collapse and lateral movement under conditions of the base flood. - B. Above-ground tanks shall be installed at or above the base flood level (INSERT COMMUNITY FREEBOARD REQUIREMENT HERE) or shall be anchored to prevent flotation, collapse, and lateral movement under conditions of the base flood.
+- A. Underground tanks shall be anchored to prevent flotation, collapse and lateral movement under conditions of the base flood. - B. Above-ground tanks shall be installed at or above the base flood level and an additional tw0-feet of freeboard height or shall be anchored to prevent flotation, collapse, and lateral movement under conditions of the base flood.